copdips/copdips.github.io/_archive_jekyll/_posts/2020/2020-11-24-my-powerline.md

 - [https://powerline.readthedocs.io/en/latest/usage/other.html#vim-statusline](https://powerline.readthedocs.io/en/latest/usage/other.html#vim-statusline)

 If Python support is absent then Vim needs to be compiled with it.
 To do this use `--enable-pythoninterp` `./configure` flag (Python 3 uses `--enable-python3interp` flag instead).
 Note that this also requires the related Python headers to be installed.
-Please consult distribution’s documentation for details on how to compile and install packages.
+Please consult distribution's documentation for details on how to compile and install packages.

 Check VIM with python support: